NattiShakira/effective-testing-java/assignment01/palindrome/Documentation.md

 ### PalindromeOne:
 - Branch Coverage: No branches were missed; all 8 branches present were covered by tests.
 - Line Coverage: One line in the source code was not executed; this line was the class declaration (`public class PalindromeOne`) and was therefore not considered relevant.
-- Method Coverage: For the `isPalindrome(int)` method, both instruction and branch coverage reached 100%.
+- Method Coverage: For the `isPalindrome(int)` method, branch coverage reached 100%.

 ### PalindromeTwo:
 - Branch Coverage: Partial.
 Line 19 had one of four branches missed, and line 27 had one of two branches missed.
 Also here 1 line in the source code was not executed; this line was the class declaration (`public class PalindromeTwo`) and was therefore not considered relevant.